RashidEriyakalam/Insights-from-a-car-insurence-claim-data/README.md

 1. **Understanding the Data**: The project began with a thorough exploration of the dataset to understand its structure and variables.

 2. **Formulating Questions**: Key questions were formulated based on the initial observations.
-Two significant questions that arose were:
+Three significant questions that arose were:
    - **Question 1**: Why majority of claims has come from middle age group(60-80 according to data set)
    - **Question 2**: Why do female drivers have a significantly higher number of claims compared to male drivers?
    - **Question 3**: Why do SUVs have the highest number of claims compared to other car types?